xiangrongwang/xiangrongwang.github.io/index.md

 <img align="right" width='150' src="xiangrong.jpeg">
 Xiangrong Wang obtained her PhD degree in 2016 at the Delft University of Technology under the supervision of [Prof. Piet Van Mieghem](https://www.nas.ewi.tudelft.nl/people/Piet/) and [Prof. Robert E. Kooij](https://www.nas.ewi.tudelft.nl/people/Rob/).
-Her PhD topic focused on the robustness of networks,  from both theoretical and applicable perspectives.
+Her PhD topic focused on the robustness of complex networks,  from both theoretical and applicable perspectives.
 Since March of 2017, she is a postdoctoral researcher in the department of applied mathematics at TUDelft, working with [Johan Dubbeldam](http://ta.twi.tudelft.nl/dv/users/dubbel/).
 Her current research project is the robustness of logistic networks.

 ## News